NHSDigital/record-a-vaccination-guidance/app/guide.md

 {% include 'guide-contents.njk' %}

-We’ve designed the NHS Record a vaccination service (RAVS) with users to ensure it’s intuitive and easy to use.
-However, our video demo and step-by-step user guidance will get you started.
+We’ve designed the Record a vaccination service (RAVS) with users to ensure it’s intuitive and easy to use.

-<iframe src="https://player.vimeo.com/video/955929964?h=323fc0f777" width="640" height="360" frameborder="0" allow="fullscreen; picture-in-picture" allowfullscreen style="margin-bottom: 40px;"></iframe>
+This guidance explains how features work and make recording vaccinations easier.
+This may differ from how you’re used to recording vaccinations in other point of care systems.